 The council has a second FIF project - Waimā Waitai Waiora - aimed at improving water quality in the Northern Wairoa River and its tributaries.

-In the past, a range of options have been used to remove weeds, including mechanical removal, biological control (grass carp) and treating the lakes with targeted herbicides.
-Each of these methods has been used in Northland in the past, herbicide has proved to be the most successful long-term option so far.
-Council is planning to use Endothall (Aquathol K) to remove weeds in these dune lakes.
-Endothall targets the invasive aquatic weeds Lagarosiphon major and Ceratophyllum demersum (hornwort) and does not affect native plants or fish.
-Microbes in the lake bed break it down into its constituent elements, which are oxygen, carbon, hydrogen, and potassium.
+In the past, a range of options were used to remove weeds, including mechanical removal, biological control (grass carp) and treating the lakes with targeted herbicides.
+Each of these methods were used in Northland in the past.
+The herbicide has proved to be the most successful long-term option so far.
+Endothall targets the invasive aquatic weeds Lagarosiphon major and Ceratophyllum demersum (hornwort) and doesn’t affect native plants or fish.
+Microbes in the lake bed break it down into its constituent elements: oxygen, carbon, hydrogen, and potassium.
 In the spring of 2020, council used Endothall (Aquathol K) to successfully control Lagarosiphon major in Lake Ngatu.

 Controlling pest fish